The 5,600-Year-Old Skull Of A Neolithic Male Has Been Found While Mudlarking Along The River Thames In London

-Martin Bushell has discovered the 5,600-year-old skull of a Neolithic male while mudlarking along the River Thames in London, and after the human remains were officially dated, the skull was determined to have belonged to a young man who died at around age 18 in 3,600 B.C.
+Martin Bushell discovered a 5,600-year-old skull of a Neolithic male while mudlarking along the River Thames in London, and after the human remains were officially dated, the skull was determined to have belonged to a young man who died at around age 18 in 3,600 BCE.

-As The Guardian report, this is the oldest skull that has ever been dredged out of the Thames which is quite remarkable, as at first glance Bushell had assumed that the frontal bone he had picked up from the river was actually a piece of pottery.
+As The Guardian reported, this is the oldest skull that has ever been dredged out of the Thames, which is quite remarkable, as at first glance, Bushell had assumed that the frontal bone he had picked up from the river was actually a piece of pottery.

 Once it was determined that this pottery was actually a human skull, Bushell swiftly contacted the Metropolitan Police, who performed radiocarbon dating on the specimen and determined that the pottery was in actuality the skull of a Neolithic male who had died thousands of years ago.

-All human remains that are found are by law required to be handed over to the police to make certain that they are not more recent deaths, yet with the vast amount of ancient artifacts that are now routinely discovered in the River Thames by mudlarkers, there is always the distinct possibility that whatever has been found in the anaerobic mud of this river may be much more ancient than it first appears.
+All human remains that are found are, by law, required to be handed over to the police to make certain that they are not more recent deaths, yet with the vast amount of ancient artifacts that are now routinely discovered in the River Thames by mudlarkers, there is always the distinct possibility that whatever has been found in the anaerobic mud of this river may be much more ancient than it first appears.

-Speaking about the Neolithic skull that was recovered from the River Thames, DC Matt Morse has stated, “Upon reports of a human skull fragment having been found along the Thames foreshore, detectives from south-west CID attended the scene.
-Not knowing how old this fragment was, a full and thorough investigation took place, including further, detailed searches of the foreshore.”
+“Upon reports of a human skull fragment having been found along the Thames foreshore, detectives from south-west CID attended the scene.
+Not knowing how old this fragment was, a full and thorough investigation took place, including further, detailed searches of the foreshore,” DC Matt Morse stated, speaking about the Neolithic skull that was recovered from the River Thames.

 Martin Bushell spotted the 5,600-year-old skull fragment while strolling along the muddy banks of the Thames.